 According to Promega’s Pearson, as a result of the projects conducted with the QRM Center, the company has been able to reduce its lead time for basic custom orders from 15 working days to 10 working days.
 In addition, the extra capacity built into lab and office space design with the Center’s help allows the company to meet requests in as little as five business days for emergencies like pandemic responses.

-To learn more about Quick Response Office Cells (Q-ROCs) like the one implemented at Promega, please consider registering for the “How to Design Office Cells to Reduce Lead Times for Custom Products” workshop on March 19.
+To learn more about Quick Response Office Cells (Q-ROCs) like the one implemented at Promega, please consider registering for the “How to Design Office Cells to Reduce Lead Times for Custom Products” workshop.